Federal and State Academic Eligibility

 A student with an accepted financial aid appeal who will not be able to regain satisfactory academic standing in one semester will be placed on an academic plan.
 All plans require students to achieve a 2.0 GPA for the TERM and PROHIBITS a student from receiving W, F, NA, U, X, MW, AW or I grades.)
-Upon completion of a semester on an academic plan, a student must meet all terms of the plan or lose future eligibility for all federal aid (loans, grants and work-study).
+Upon completion of a semester on an academic plan, a student must meet all terms of the plan or move into compliance with the standards of academic progress mentioned above, otherwise they will lose future eligibility for all federal aid (loans, grants and work-study).
 An academic plan must be taken seriously.
 A student will NOT be able to re-appeal the loss of eligibility based on previous circumstances if he/she does not meet the requirements in his/her plan.

 Maximum Time Frame Appeal